 Your midwife or doctor will give you this information as part of your care.

 It’s a good idea to ask friends or family members for help with practical jobs like washing baby clothes, buying nappies and filling your fridge and pantry with healthy foods.

 After a homebirth: what new mums can expect

 If you gave birth at home, your midwife will stay with you on the day of birth until you and your baby are stable and breastfeeding has started.
 This usually happens around four hours after birth.

 Your homebirth midwife will keep giving you and your baby care and support until your baby is about six weeks old.

 Whether you’ve given birth at home or in hospital, your body has been through a lot.
-The good news is that you will start to heal, and you can usually manage pain and discomfort.
+The good news is that you’ll start to heal, and you can usually manage pain and discomfort.

 You’ll probably start to feel like yourself again in a week or two.
-If the blue feeling stays, it’s important to seek help.
-For 1 in every 7 women these feelings become postnatal depression (PND)
+If the blue feelings don’t go away, it’s important to seek help.
+For one in every seven women, these feelings become postnatal depression

 .
-When women get help early, they usually recover fully from PND.
+When women get help early, they usually recover fully from postnatal depression.